 Why fight and argue when you could use that time for something meaningful?

-Some recent “goings-on” in my business life have given me pause to think about what it is I have been doing over the last 2 years, how my actions affect others around me, and why sometimes – no matter what you do – there will remain those conflicts that – unfortunately – cannot be resolved by an unequal willingness to find an amicable solution.
+Recently, I have been given pause to think about what it is I have been doing, how my actions affect others around me, and why sometimes – no matter what you do – there will remain those conflicts that – unfortunately – cannot be resolved by an unequal willingness to find an amicable solution.

-I have had to ask myself why it is that we work in environments where there are always people who are all about self-realisation at the cost of others.
+I have had to ask myself why it is that there are people who are all about self-realisation at the cost of others.
 Why it’s important for some people to cover their own ass instead of collaborating to find a solution for everyone.
 Why we have to spend time fighting some strange internal wars over who did what wrong and why the other person is the bad guy.

 We’re on the same team.
 We are in this together.
 We have the same overall goals.
 So why fight instead of trying to understand each other?
 Why is it that one side of a conflict is able to reach out a hand and say “hey let me try to give some insight into why things perhaps did not go so well, then we can avoid those things in the future, find the best way to collaborate, and get on with the business of doing great work together”, and the other side will slap that hand away and say “yeah, well – that’s like, your opinion man.”
-(Sorry, had to do that).
+(I had to do that 😉 ).

 I guess what I’m trying to say is this: professionalism is not just about how many Spreadsheets you created, how accurate your numbers are to the 10th decimal place, or how exceptionally well-written your last Presentation was.
 Professionalism to me is also all about whether or not we are able to learn from mistakes, be compassionate, put petty squabbles aside and learn how to do things together, how to accept that you are just as prone to mistakes as everyone else, and how to focus on what really matters.